alextang809/RhyCare/README.md

 # RhythmCare (Orbital 2021)

-Android App RhythmCare for Orbital 2021.
+A health management app for Android users.

 <br/>